 - 1 tablespoon maple syrup

-- Add all the other ingredients to a food processor.
+- Add all of the ingredients, except the raisins and almonds, to a food processor.

 Nutritional information is provided for convenience & as a courtesy.
 The data is a computer generated estimate so should be used as a guide only.

 This recipe was originally published on August 11th, 2015.
 I've tweaked the recipe, updated the post with new information and now I am republishing it for you.
 I hope you enjoy it.
 Thank you for following A Virtual Vegan!